NicolasBNZ/FindZipCodeTDD/findzipcodetdd/Project.md

 In this markdown file, I will write my journey.

+## Logic
+I create a form where the user will be able to submit a zipcode.
+Then, thanks to the gouverment api, we will get the city object by its zipcode.
+We map the response to display the city name

 ## Github repository
 I create a repôsitory on github (I would prefer gitlab, but my old findazipcode app is on this github)